Ginolux/zoov_project/README.md

 Overview :bike:
 ========

-This project is a test to demonstrate the use of microvervices to achieve something similar to what are been developed at Zoov.
+This project is a test to demonstrate the use of microservices to achieve something similar to what have been developed at Zoov.

 The application is powered by 3 microservices, all written in Python 3 using Flask.

 * Gateway Service: It is the main entry point of the application.
-It provides information like list of bikes, bike data, trip data.
+It provides information like list of bikes, bike data and trip data.
-It also sends message to the message broker, in this case RabbitMQ, for location update on the two other services.
+It also sends message to the message broker, in this case RabbitMQ which is for update the bike location on the two other services.
-* Bike Service: It provides the list of all bikes and return a bike data if the id is given.
+* Bike Service: It provides the list of all bikes and return a bike data if tidhe ID is given.
 It also consumes event sent by the gateway to update the bikes location.
-* Trip Service: It takes a bike id and starts a trip if the corresponding bike is not already in use and return the newly created trip id.
+* Trip Service: It takes a bike ID and starts a trip if the corresponding bike is not already in use and return the newly created trip ID.
 It ends a trip , make the associated bike available and return the trip to the user.